What is the Best Diet for Maintaining Healthy Teeth?

 Taking care of your teeth and gums is very important!
 Regular check-ups will allow you to see how well your oral hygiene is.
 One of the most important factors of maintaining healthy teeth and gums is being aware of your diet and what you are ingesting.
 Cleaning your teeth is still an essential step but what you eat and drink is fundamental.

 It may seem obvious by now but the most important thing to be mindful of is your sugar intake.
 Sugar is one of the biggest factors causing tooth decay in today’s society.
-Therefore it is important to reduce sugary foods/drinks as much as possible; this includes foods such as sweets, cakes, chocolate and breakfast cereals and more.
-As well as this, it is important to be aware of the drinks you are consuming, such as some fruit juices (be aware that some juices may contain hidden sugars that you may not be familiar with – usually ending in ‘ose’), some milky drinks and some alcoholic beverages as well.
+Therefore it is important to reduce sugary foods/drinks as much as possible.
+This includes foods such as sweets, cakes, chocolate and breakfast cereals and more.
+As well as this, it is important to be aware of the drinks you are consuming, such as some fruit juices.
+Be aware that some juices may contain hidden sugars that you may not be familiar with – usually ending in ‘ose’.
+Some milky drinks and some alcoholic beverages may contain lots of sugar as well.
 The important thing to be aware of with sugar is that it is okay in gradual amounts but if you intake it every day in high doses, it can be harmful to your health.

 Another obvious factor to consider is how much caffeine you consume – tea and coffee (as well as Cola, which is a sugary beverage so this is even more important to avoid) being the main beverages to watch out for as these can cause the teeth to stain.